Chewy8234/Programming-II/README.md

 # Programming-II
-To be announced until the user making the project is 100% committed on one project.
+This project is going to an moblie application.